- Home

 3) How do the traffic safety photo enforcement cameras work?

-The School Zone Speeding Cameras are linked the hours of operation for the School District and operate on the days of the week school is in session.
+The School Zone Cameras are linked to the hours of operation for the School District and operate on the days of the week school is in session.
 The camera captures vehicles traveling at 26 miles per hour, which provides a six mile per hour variance.
-Often, the camera will flash as a vehicle travels through the area at a time when school is not in session.
-Not to worry, the camera system runs through a calibration process and at different times of the day and tickets are not issued.
+A signal will flash as a vehicle travels through the area, at a time when the school zone is active.

 4) Do the traffic safety photo enforcement cameras work?